-• We identified and assessed the risks of material misstatement in the individual and consolidated financial statements, caused whether by fraud or error.
-We planned and performed audit procedures in response to such risks, as well as obtained sufficient and appropriate audit evidence to support our opinion.
-The risk of not identifying material misstatement resulting from fraud is greater than that arising from error since the latter may involve tampering of internal controls, collusion, forgery, omission or intentional misrepresentation.

-- We became acquainted with the internal controls relevant to the audit in order to plan audit procedures suitable to the circumstances but not for with purpose of expressing an opinion on the effectiveness of the internal controls of the Entity. - We assessed the adequacy of the accounting policies used and the reasonableness and disclosure of the accounting estimates made by the management. - We drew a conclusion on the adequacy of Management's use of an accounting basis for operational continuity and, based on the evidence obtained, whether there is a material uncertainty regarding events or conditions that may cast significant doubt on the ability of the Entity to continue operations.
+- We identified and assessed the risks of material misstatement in the individual and consolidated financial statements, caused whether by fraud or error.
+We plan and perform audit procedures in response to such risks, as well as obtain sufficient and appropriate audit evidence to support our opinion.
+The risk of not identifying material misstatement resulting from fraud is greater than that arising from error since the latter may involve tampering of internal controls, collusion, forgery, omission, or intentional misrepresentation. - We became acquainted with the internal controls relevant to the audit in order to plan audit procedures suitable to the circumstances, but not with the purpose of expressing an opinion on the effectiveness of the internal controls of the Association. - We assessed the adequacy of the accounting policies used and the reasonableness and disclosure of the accounting estimates made by the management. - We drew a conclusion on the adequacy of the Management's use of the accounting basis for operational continuity and, based on the evidence obtained, whether there is a material uncertainty regarding events or conditions that may cast significant doubt on the ability of the Association to continue operating.

 If we conclude that there is material uncertainty, we must draw attention to the respective disclosures in the individual and consolidated financial statements in our audit report or include changes in our opinion, if the disclosures are inappropriate.
 Our conclusions are based on the audit evidence obtained up to the date of our report.
-However, future events or conditions may cause the Entity to no longer remain in business continuity. - We evaluated the overall presentation, structure and content of the financial statements, including the disclosures and whether the individual and consolidated financial statements represent the corresponding transactions and events in a manner consistent with the purpose of proper presentation. - We obtained sufficient and appropriate audit evidence regarding the financial information of the group's entities or business activities to express an opinion on the individual and consolidated financial statements.
-We are responsible for the direction, supervision and performance of the group's audit and, consequently, for the audit opinion.
+However, future events or conditions may cause the Association to no longer remain operating.

+- We evaluated the overall presentation, structure, and content of the financial statements, including the disclosures and whether the individual and consolidated financial statements represent the corresponding transactions and events in a manner consistent with the purpose of proper presentation. - We obtained sufficient and appropriate audit evidence regarding the financial information of the group's entities or business activities to express an opinion on the individual and consolidated financial statements.
+We are responsible for the direction, supervision, and performance of the group's audit and, consequently, for the audit opinion.

-We communicated with those in charge of governance regarding, among other aspects, the scope and timing of our planned audit work and significant audit findings, including significant deficiencies in internal controls that may have been identified during our work.
+We communicated with the management regarding the scope planned, the time of the audit and significant audit findings, among other aspects, including significant deficiencies in internal controls that have been identified during our work.

-Rio de Janeiro, June 12th, 2020.
+Rio de Janeiro, July 15th, 2021 KPMG Assurance Services Ltda CRC SP-023228/O-4-F-RJ

-ERNST & YOUNG Auditores Independentes S.S.
-CRC-2SP015199/O-6

-Wilson J. O. Moraes Accountant's CRC (Regional Accounting Council) - 1RJ107211/O-1
+Łuis Claudio Guerreiro Accountant's CRC (Regional

-Balance Sheet
+Accounting Council) RJ-

+093679/O-1

-December 31st, 2019 and 2018 (In thousand Brazilian Reais)
+Balance Sheet Fiscal year ended on December 31st, 2020 and 2019.
+(In thousand Brazilian Reais)